Clearwater Divorce Attorney

 How long does the divorce process take?

 It is typical for the divorce process to last between 6 months and 12 months, but some cases may either last longer or be wrapped up more quickly.
+I have had them take several years when parties are unreasonable.

 What should you ask for in a divorce?